About the European

 Waving the hand like giving your head a breeze of air from above.
-You can use this signal during community gatherings (or other times) and an Empathy Angel will hurry to you and offer whispering empathy, so that you can stay in the group and still care for intense inner emotions.
-You can also use them if you would like to make a request, but are not clear how.
+You can use this signal during community gatherings (or other times) and an Emergency Empathy Whisperer will hurry to you and offer whispering empathy, so that you can stay in the group and still care for intense inner emotions.
+You can also use this signal if you would like to make a request, but are not clear on how.

 A show at the end of the week where we celebrate together.
 Anyone can make an act for the No Need for Talent Show.
 It may be singing a song, reading a poem, presenting a sketch or some other performance.
-It is often something related to the Festival.
+It is often something related to what happened during the Festival.

 The morning community gathering starts with a remembering.
 Often someone reads a poem, plays a song or reads a text that reminds us why we devote ourselves to NVC.
 It can be anything that really helps you to connect with your inner truth and deep values.

-As facilitator you facilitate the needs of a large group, making the group relax into a safe, held structure of time, clarity, progression.
-This means that you make sure the space is ready on time, you start the meeting on time in a clear caring way (even if some people are still coming in).
+We welcome you who is up for a challenge by contributing to the whole community life, to join us in rotating leadership.
+As facilitator you facilitate the needs of a large group, focussing on relaxing into a safe, held structure of time, clarity, progression, and care.
+This means that you make sure the space is ready on time, you start the meeting on time in a clear caring way (even if some people might still be coming in).
 You know the structure of the meeting and can facilitate it.
-If people take more time for something or the group suddenly drifts off into discussion or other, invite for a closure and an alternative plan for those where the energy is urgent so that they get support without the whole community stretching too far.
+If people take more time for something or the group suddenly drifts off into discussion or other, invite for a closure and an alternative plan for those where the energy is urgent so that they get support and love without the whole community stretching too far.
 You can sign up alone or with another person.
 If you are not experienced, sign up with an experienced mentor.
-You are very welcome to facilitate more than one gathering.
+You are welcome to facilitate more than one gathering.